-The map of modelled annual mean As concentrations is shown in Figure 11.2.
-There were no modelled or measured exceedances of the target value of 6 ng m-3 in 2021.
+The map of modelled annual mean As concentrations is shown in Figure 10.3.
+There were no modelled or measured exceedances of the target value of 6 ng m^{-3} in 2023.

-A comparison between modelled and measured annual mean As concentrations in 2021 at monitoring site locations is shown in Figure 11.10.
+A comparison between modelled and measured annual mean As concentrations in 2023 at monitoring site locations is shown in Figure 10.12.
 This figure includes lines to represent the AQSR data quality objective for modelled annual mean As concentrations: y=x-60% and y=x+60% (see Section 1.5).

-Summary statistics for modelled and measured As concentrations are listed in Table 11.7, including the percentage of sites at which modelled concentrations are outside of the data quality objectives (DQOs), and the total number of sites included in the analysis.
+Summary statistics for modelled and measured As concentrations are listed in Table 10.8, including the percentage of sites at which modelled concentrations are outside of the data quality objectives (DQOs), and the total number of sites included in the analysis.

-The means of measured and modelled concentrations are in reasonable agreement for all site types, with all sites falling within the DQOs.
-However, the agreement between measured and modelled concentrations on a site-by-site basis (quantified using R2) is poor for urban background monitoring sites but is reasonably good at industrial and rural monitoring locations.
+The means of measured and modelled concentrations are in reasonable agreement for all site types, with all but one site falling within the DQOs.
+The agreement between measured and modelled concentrations on a site-by-site basis (quantified using R2) is reasonably good for all site types.

-It should be noted that non-emission inventory sources (such as fugitive, re-suspension and longrange transport of primary PM) result in additional uncertainty when compared with a pollutant such as NO_x, for which the source apportionment is better known.
+It should be noted that non-emission inventory sources (such as fugitive, re-suspension and long-range transport of primary PM) result in additional uncertainty when compared with a pollutant such as NO_X, for which the source apportionment is better known.